JGRennison/OpenTTD-patches/README.md

 See [below](#openttd) for the original OpenTTD readme.

-The thread for this patchpack can be found [here](http://www.tt-forums.net/viewtopic.php?f=33&t=73469).

 See [jgrpp-changelog.md](jgrpp-changelog.md) for the changelog.

 See the [wiki](https://github.com/JGRennison/OpenTTD-patches/wiki) for guides on how to use some of the included features.

 See [installation.md](/installation.md) for instructions on how to install.

+The TT-Forums thread for this patchpack can be found [here](http://www.tt-forums.net/viewtopic.php?f=33&t=73469).

 (Nearly all of the patches which are listed below have been modified, fixed or extended in some way, and so are not the same as the originals which are linked).